prs-eth/U-TILISE/README.md

 ### Inference

-Check out the Jupyter Notebook [demo.ipynb](demo.ipynb).
-It provides a step-by-step demonstration of using U&#8209;TILISE to impute a given time series and visualize the associated attention masks.
+Check out the Jupyter Notebook [demo.ipynb](demo.ipynb), which provides a step-by-step demonstration of using U&#8209;TILISE to impute a given time series and visualize the associated attention masks.